yuvanvishnupandi/margarakshak/README.md

 - View officer stats and system analytics
 - Monitor overdue challans

-## Current Status

-This project is suitable as a DBMS/full-stack academic project and demonstrates end-to-end workflows for traffic violation reporting, verification, challan generation, payment tracking, rewards, notifications, analytics, and role-based access.

-Before production use, the main recommended improvements are:

-- Move all database credentials to environment variables
-- Add stronger authentication middleware coverage across all protected routes
-- Add automated backend and frontend tests
-- Configure secure CORS origins instead of allowing all origins
-- Use a hosted MySQL database that is reachable from the deployed backend
-- Store uploaded evidence files in persistent object storage for production

 ## License

 This project is currently provided for academic and demonstration purposes.
 Add a license file before publishing for public reuse.